D.C. United hires Lucy Rushton as second female general manager in MLS history

-This year, United has also hired MLS’s first Black president (Danita Johnson) and the organization’s first Latino head coach (Hernán Losada).
+This year, United also has hired MLS’s first Black president (Danita Johnson) and the organization’s first Latino head coach (Hernán Losada).
 Johnson, an experienced NBA and WNBA executive, became the first Black man or woman to serve as an MLS team president and one of the highest-ranking female club executives in league history.

 The only previous female general manager in MLS was Lynne Meterparel with San Jose in 1999-2000, but she had more business responsibility than roster influence.